-This is cake was created with pantry staples and some leftover parsnips from Christmas, in early January.
+This satisfying cake was first created using pantry staples and some leftover parsnips from Christmas, in early January.

 My fear of not having enough food translates into buying way too much – so this year, one of my New Year's resolutions is to limit food waste, buying only what I need, and using everything up before buying more.

 This is actual quite a fun and creative way to cook.
 It often results in some of my most-loved recipes, it challenges me to create a tasty meal or dish with minimal fresh ingredients.

 I keep a well-stocked store cupboard, this always includes tinned foods, such as organic, chopped tomatoes, coconut milk, beans and pulses.
 Along with tons of dried pulses, beans, grains, nuts, seeds, nut butters and pasta.
 It is also essential to keep your spice cupboard well stocked.

 I grow my own herbs where I can, and it's essential to keep your spice cupboard topped up.
 I'm also never without garlic, onions and potatoes – I buy ready-chopped frozen onions to save time and tears, and make sure I always have a good supply, because onions form the basis of so many wonderful dishes.

 So back to this scrumptious loaf cake.
 It's gluten-free, refined-sugar free, and of course vegan.
 It is made in two bowls and has a cashew and yogurt frosting, topped with salted maple parsnip crisps and a little fresh rosemary.
 It's moist and hugely satisfying with a cup a tea or coffee.

-Its worth pointing out that the crisps are my no means essential and a sprinkle of extra pumpkin seeds it’s a lovely option too.
+It's worth pointing out that the crisps aren't essential, and a sprinkle of extra pumpkin seeds on top is also a lovely option too.

 ¾ cup oats blitzed to a flour or just ready-made oat flour

 ¼ cup roughly chopped walnuts